Skip to main content

 Pulaski was born in Poland in 1745.
 His father, Jozef Pulaski, was one of the founders of the Confederation of Bar, a Catholic organization dedicated to ridding Poland of an encroaching Russian influence.
 Jozef raised his son as a staunch nationalist and Casimir’s skill with cavalry and command were honed early as he fought against the Russians with his father, establishing a reputation as a defender of liberty.

 In 1771, Pulaski attempted an ill-advised plot to kidnap the Polish king and was falsely accused of trying to assassinate him.
-By the next year, the anti-Russian Polish forces had fallen apart and Pulaski had to flee from Poland.
+By the next year, the anti-Russian Polish forces had fallen apart.
+Pulaski had to flee from Poland.
 He spent the next four years in Europe and Turkey, unsuccessfully attempting to rally forces to help him free Poland and accruing large personal debts.
 His debt became so severe he was eventually thrown in debtors’ prison.
+Eventually, his friends were able to free him.

-After his friends were able to free him, Pulaski was fortunate enough to meet the American envoys to France, Benjamin Franklin and Silas Deane, in 1776.
+In 1776, Pulaski met the American envoys to France, Benjamin Franklin and Silas Deane.
 Recognizing the value of Pulaski’s military experience, they offered him an opportunity to fight for liberty across the Atlantic with the Americans.
 Both wrote on Pulaski’s behalf, with Franklin even describing Pulaski to George Washington as “an Officer famous throughout all of Europe for his Bravery and Conduct in Defense of the Liberties of his Country."1

 Far from discouraged, Pulaski, with Washington and Congress’s approval, raised a new regiment of cavalry, along with a few regiments of infantry, which came to be known as Pulaski’s Legion.
 Pulaski chose many of his officers and was able to train his legion as he saw fit.
 They rapidly became a dangerous force as Pulaski capitalized on his experience, creating some of America’s first effective cavalry.
-After months of training and fighting in the northern theater, Washington sent Pulaski’s Legion to the Carolinas to help the war’s struggling southern front.
+After months of training and fighting in the northern theater, Washington sent Pulaski’s Legion to the Carolinas to help the war’s struggling southern front as British forces aggressively moved into the region.

-Stationed in Charleston, SC, Pulaski became one of the leading commanders in the South.
-Upon his arrival in May 1779, Pulaski and Colonel John Laurens talked the terrified city leader back from the brink of surrender.
-Though Pulaski’s legion suffered heavy losses over the course of the war, they remained essential to the military in the South.
+Stationed in Charleston, South Carolina, Pulaski became one of the leading commanders in the South.
+Upon his arrival in May 1779, Pulaski and Colonel John Laurens talked the terrified city leaders back from the brink of surrender to the British.
+Though Pulaski’s Legion suffered heavy losses over the course of the war, they remained essential to the military in the South.

 Notes: